aleksve/ischedule/README.md

 Started a *slow* task at t=3.000
 Finished
 ```
 The fast task runs every 0.1 seconds, and completes quickly.
 The slow task is first scheduled for execution at t=0.5s.
 Initially it uses so much time that it blocks the other tasks from being executed.
 The scheduler becomes overloaded.
-It adapts by running the pending tasks as soon as it gets back the control at t=1.41s.
+It adapts by running the pending tasks as soon as it gets back the control at t=1.41s, and again at t=2.323.

 After t=2.0s, the slow task changes to spend only 0.09 seconds.
 This is slow, but just fast enough not to create delays in the schedule.
 The scheduler is able to return to normal operation.